Sunday 9th June 2024

-The Lambeth Country Show returns with a new date in 2023, boasting a unique line-up that celebrates the very best of the city and countryside.
+The Lambeth Country Show returns in 2024, boasting a unique line-up that celebrates the very best of the city and countryside.
 With over 120,000 people attending throughout the weekend, the show is one of the biggest free family festivals in the UK.

 Starting back in 1974, the show is widely regarded as the highlight in south London’s social calendar; not only providing a great weekend of entertainment, but also being a real opportunity to model sustainable behaviour, engage with the community and improve the environment we all live in.